May be extended by classes, objects, traits, and packages (via package objects).

 Within entities that extend this class

-will be left-biased, and have
+objects of type Either will be left-biased, and have

 the full-suite of left-biased operations (including operations suitable to for